MateuszDabrowski/mjml-email-templates/README.md

   - Mail Folder 1 (subfolder with custom e-mails using includes)
   - Mail Folder 2 (subfolder with custom e-mails using includes)

-Do not create sub-subfolders unless just for archivisation needs as it will brake relative links to WK Includes.
+Do not create sub-subfolders unless just for archiving needs as it will brake relative links to Include files.

 ## Additional Info